nt-williams/wcmtheme/README.md

 - More professional looking tables
 - Automatic document dating

+## Installation

 `wcmtheme` can be installed from github with `devtools::install_github("nt-williams/wcmtheme")`.

 Once installed, the theme can be selected from Rstudio using File > New File > R Markdown... > From Template > wcm.

 ![](https://i.imgur.com/zsnFpHZ.png)